 With the right training and certification, you may get off to a great start in your permanent makeup career.
-An 8% increase in cosmetology jobs is expected by the year 2022, according to O*Net.
+An 11% increase in cosmetology jobs is expected by the year 2026, according to CareerOneStop.
 Your salary may vary quite a bit depending on which work setting you choose.
-Overall, the average statewide salary for a cosmetology worker is $20,400 per year (O*Net, 2014).
+Overall, the average statewide salary for a permanent makeup artist is $57,834 per year (Bureau of Labor Statistics, 2020).

 When you take your first steps in a permanent makeup career, you may wonder how you can get established in the beauty community and get used to this type of work.
 First, you have to decide which employment option is right for you.
 If you seek employment through a dermatology office, a salon, or a spa, you may work set hours and get referrals from your place of employment.
 If you go the self-employed route, you may have to find your own clients, set your own hours, and decide what you want to charge your clients.
 Once you get up and running, though, your days may run very much the same no matter where you work.